 Which application to use

-- Apply for the Federal Application for Free Student Aid (FAFSA) School Code 003785
+- Apply for the Federal Application for Free Student Aid (FAFSA) PLU School Code 003785

 - If you do not have federal PIN, Apply for a PIN - your federal signature

-Direct Stafford Loans, from the William D. Ford Federal Direct Loan (Direct Loan) Program, are low-interest loans for eligible students to help cover the cost of higher education at a four-year college or university, community college, or trade, career, or technical school.
-Eligible students borrow directly from the U.S. Department of Education (the Department) at participating schools.
+Direct Loans, from the William D. Ford Federal Direct Loan (Direct Loan) Program, are low-interest loans for eligible students to help cover the cost of higher education at a four-year college or university, community college, or trade, career, or technical school.
+Eligible students borrow directly from the U.S. Department of Education at participating schools.
 A maximum of $20,500 per year is available to most eligible registered graduate students.
 Loans may be either subsidized or unsubsidized, depending on the student’s resources.
 The interest rate is 6.8 percent per year, simple interest (not compound).

 Direct Stafford Loans include the following types of loans:

 - Direct Unsubsidized Loans- With Direct Unsubsidized Loans, the borrower is not required to demonstrate financial need to receive a Direct Unsubsidized Loan.
 Like subsidized loans, your school will determine the amount you can borrow (maximum of $20,500 per year).
 Interest accrues (accumulates) on an unsubsidized loan from the time it's first paid out.
 You can pay the interest while you are in school and during grace periods and deferment or forbearance periods, or you can allow it to accrue and be capitalized (that is, added to the principal amount of your loan).
 If you choose not to pay the interest as it accrues, this will increase the total amount you have to repay because you will be charged interest on a higher principal amount.